tudborg/airframe/README.md

 # Airframe

-Airframe is a libraries for specifying access policies.
+Airframe is an authorization library.

-A policy is a module implementing checks against a subject and action given an authentication context.
-It differentiates itself from other similar libraries by allowing the policy to change the subject.

-This makes it possible to combine access scoping and action checking in the same tool.

 Documentation can be found at <https://hexdocs.pm/airframe>.

-Airframe is a library for generating the frame of a context module.
-You still have to add your own business and domain logic, but Airframe will provide you with the basics.
+At it's core is the `Airframe.Policy` that you implement for all relevant "subjects".
+A policy is a module implemetning `allow/3`, where you implement checks against a subject and action for an authentication "context" like a `current_user` or session token.

+It differentiates itself from other similar libraries by allowing the policy to change the subject, like:
+- Changing an `Ecto.Query` to narrow done the scope to the current user.
+- Removing changes from an `Ecto.Changeset` based on the current user's access level.
+- Completely replacing the subject with an alternative subject.
+-
+This makes it possible to combine access scoping and action checking in a single policy.

+It can be used anywhere in your application, but is intended to be used in your context modules to ensure that authorization is handled at the same abstraction level everywhere, regardless of interface.

 ## Installation